Ship a Pallet in 15 Easy Steps: A Beginners’ Guide

 8. How to choose the right pallet size?

 Your choice of pallet size depends on what you’re shipping, where you’re shipping it, and how you plan to load and unload your freight.
-Start with your industry and product: businesses in one industry tend to use the same pallet size, because the size of packages are usually constant (refer to the table above for examples).
+Start with your industry and product: businesses in one industry tend to use the same pallet size because the size of packages is usually constant (refer to the table above for examples).
 Next, think of the size of your warehouse, and the size of forklifts used for loading and unloading.

 9. What is the weight of an empty pallet?

 An average 48” x 40” pallet will weigh between 33 lbs and 48 lbs.
-Most pallets weigh around 30 lbs, but some pallets can weigh up to 70 lbs depending on the material they’re made of, their load bearing capacity, and their moisture level.
+Most pallets weigh around 30 lbs, but some pallets can weigh up to 70 lbs depending on the material they’re made of, their load-bearing capacity, and their moisture level.

 10. How much can you put on a pallet?